-BoP has issued Notice No. 3/2020, of July 15, 2020, which regulates the organizational culture, internal governance, system of internal control and remuneration policies and practices of the institutions to which it applies[1] and it is supplemented by Instruction No. 18/2020, of July 15, 2020, of the BoP.
+BoP has issued Notice No. 2/2025, aiming to align local regulatory standards with international practices and amending, Notice No. 3/2020, of July 15, 2020, which regulates the organizational culture, internal governance, system of internal control and remuneration policies and practices of the institutions to which it appliesand it is supplemented by Instruction No. 18/2020, of July 15, 2020, of the BoP.

-This Notice aims to consolidate in one single instrument the regulatory provisions regarding institutions' internal control and governance, incorporating EBA guidelines on internal governance, EBA guidelines on outsourcing arrangements and EBA guidelines regarding sound remuneration policies.
+This Notice aims to reinforce transparency and the solidity of the financial system, while liberalizing internal organizational structures, keeping consolidation in one single instrument of the regulatory provisions regarding institutions' internal control and governance, incorporating EBA guidelines on internal governance, EBA guidelines on outsourcing arrangements and EBA guidelines regarding sound remuneration policies.